Research and Development at Nogrid

 Figure 1: Animation a 3D FSI case where small rigid spheres pass a water filter in a pipe

-The field of rheology covers the behavior of perfectly viscous liquid (Newtonian fluid) materials and perfect elastic solid (Hookean solid) material, as depicted in figure 2.
+The field of rheology covers the behavior of perfectly viscous liquid (Newtonian fluid) materials and perfect elastic solid (Hookean solid) material, as depicted in Figure 2.
 Generally, fluids are categorized as Newtonian or non-Newtonian.
 In classical fluid dynamics the fluid is in general Newtonian, the deviatoric stress tensor being directly proportional to the strain rate tensor; the constant of proportionality may depend on temperature or solute concentration, but not on strain rate.
 Examples of Newtonian fluids are water, glycerol, alcohol, thin motor oil, and air.
 However, many everyday fluids are non-Newtonian, being shear-thinning, shear-thickening or viscoelastic.
 Examples are ketchup, starch, egg white, custard, cake batter, shampoo, paint, blood, suspension or granular media.
 So, what is the constitutive relation between stress and strain rate that should replace the Newtonian relation, and what are the consequences for the flow patterns and the forces exerted on solid boundaries?

-Understanding the macro-scopic properties of the fluid from a mechanistic description of its microstructur is a problem of fundamental importance and great difficulty.
-Continuum modeling of granular media is particularly difficult when the grains are irregular, and the gap between experimental data and theoretical or computational prediction remains wide.
+Understanding the macro-scopic properties of the fluid from a mechanistic description of its microstructure is a problem of fundamental importance and great difficulty.
+Continuum modelling of granular media is particularly difficult when the grains are irregular, and the gap between experimental data and theoretical or computational prediction remains wide.
 Very often the mathematical formulation is known but the macroscopic physical processes are complex and often not well understood.
 Furthermore the model equations that have been proposed are difficult to solve and CFD standard methods generally do not work for this class of problems.

 Figure 2: Classification Rheology for fluids and solids